reptar25/EmployeeDirectory/readme.md

 Allows managers to login and view all employees, edit or delete employees who they are managers of, and create new employees.
 There is also an admin role that allows admins to edit or delete any employee.

+Using `mvn spring-boot:run` will install the required node packages, pack the necessary js files using webpack, and start the backend Spring server.

 ## Manager Credentials ##
 Username  | Password
 ------------- | -------------